metacpan/metacpan-cpan-extracted/distros/C/Compression-Util/README.md

     my $freq = frequencies(\@symbols);
 ```

-Returns an hash ref dictionary with frequencies, given an array of symbols.
+Returns an hash ref dictionary with frequencies, given an array-ref of symbols.

 ## deltas